isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution432.md

 ---
-title: Microsoft Dynamics 365 Business Central (NAV) - Package A (Ready To Go 3 Users)
+title: Microsoft Dynamics 365 Business Central is an integration of ERP and CRM capabilities that works together seamlessly across financials, sales, operations and customer service on a cloud platform.
+As an end-to-end application, this solution connects people and processes and is recommended for small and medium-sized organizations with up to a few hundred users.
+Business Central is a quick to implement, simple-to-use business solution with the power to support your business ambitions.
 permalink: /productivity-solutions-grant/solutionrepo/solution432
 ---

 ### Description

-Microsoft Dynamics 365 Business Central is an integration of ERP and CRM capabilities that works together seamlessly across financials, sales, operations and customer service on a cloud platform.
-As an end-to-end application, this solution connects people and processes and is recommended for small and medium-sized organizations with up to a few hundred users.
-Business Central is a quick to implement, simple-to-use business solution with the power to support your business ambitions.
+200700588E

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedGlobalsoftAnnex3CRwef17June2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria